Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 This area is situated within the vast Daniel Boone National Forest and provides a great escape from city life.
 You can go ziplining, canoeing, or rafting in the forest.
 You can also explore the natural bridge and hiking trails within the gorge, which are part of the site’s rich history.

-Elk Creek Winery
+Elk Creek Vineyards

-🗺️ Distance from Cincinnati: 1 hour to 1 hour and 15 minutes | 📍 Google Maps | Elk Creek Winery Website
+🗺️ Distance from Cincinnati: 1 hour to 1 hour and 15 minutes | 📍 Google Maps | Elk Creek Vineyards Website

 If you are a wine connoisseur, you’ll be right at home here.
 There are both classic wines and inventive fruit wines.